Lemon Butter Turkey Injection with Cajun Spice

 You will need a small saucepan, and a meat injector.

-• lemon zest or orange zest
+- Add fresh lemon zest or orange zest

-• add a big splash of the juice from jarred jalapenos to make a jalapeno turkey injection recipe
+- Add a big splash of the juice from jarred jalapenos to make a jalapeno turkey injection recipe.

-• use apple cider vinegar instead of lemon juice, both are acidic and will have a similar result
+- Use apple cider vinegar instead of lemon juice, both are acidic and will have a similar result.

 The Best Turkey Injection Recipe